-With alluring attractions; such as the CN tower and newer attractions like the Ripley’s Aquarium of Canada, there’s no getting bored in this neighborhood.
+With alluring attractions; such as the CN tower and newer attractions like the Ripley’s Aquarium of Canada, there’s no getting bored in the King West neighborhood.
 Let high-speed elevators take you to the top of the CN tower, where you can admire the best view in Canada that will leave you speechless.
 Likewise, Ripley’s Aquarium of Canada will introduce you to 16,000 aquatic new creatures from various corners of the world.

 In addition to the Ripley’s Aquarium and the CN Tower, other attractions include:

-Sports fans will be happy to learn that the King West Entertainment District is also the home of all of the major league sport teams that are located in Toronto.
+Sports fans will be happy to learn that the King West Entertainment District is also the home of all of the major league sports teams that are located in Toronto.
 The neighborhood also features one of the most active business communities; situated in a state of the art office tower.

 It’s not hard to see why many people have chosen to call the King West Entertainment District their home.
 Its convenient location downtown puts you in the center of everything and makes getting around a breeze.
 Local TTC transit and nearby highways allow for quick a commute to neighboring areas.
 There are streetcars along Queen Street, King Street, and Spadina Avenue, in the Entertainment district that residents can use to move around.
-Those of you with private vehicles can also make use of the The Gardiner Expressway and Lakeshore Boulevard.
+Those of you with private vehicles can also make use of The Gardiner Expressway and Lakeshore Boulevard.

-Plans are in place to develop more residences in the neighborhood in an attempt to create an energetic and family friendly community that anyone would love to call home.
-Ideally, the area will rival major cities such as Time Square in New York and the Magnificent Mile in Chicago.
+Plans are in place to develop more condo residences in the neighborhood in an attempt to create an active and family-friendly community that anyone would love to call home.
+Ideally, the area will rival significant cities such as Time Square in New York and the Magnificent Mile in Chicago.

 Each new condo in King West features an exclusive array of amenities to ensure residents’ comfort.
-Typically featured amenities are fully equipped gyms, spas, spa inspired bathrooms, chef kitchens, balconies, outdoor BBQ areas, pools, and many more.
+Typically featured amenities are fully equipped gyms, spas, spa-inspired bathrooms, chef kitchens, balconies, outdoor BBQ areas, pools, and many more.